 Heads up: This post contains affiliate links.
 I’ll receive a commission if you book or purchase something through them at no extra cost to you.

 We decided to go to Cotonou in a hired vehicle.
 My friend, Omolara recommended a driver to us and he arrived promptly to pick us up at our agreed time.
 We left Lagos at 6 am and got to the Seme-Krake border at around 12 pm.

-The journey was particularly tiring due to the traffic and road conditions.
-The roads leading to the Seme border from a large part of the Lagos mainland were in terrible condition and that, combined with terrible driving habits, caused slow moving traffic and standstills.
+The journey was particularly tiring due to traffic and road conditions.
+The roads leading to the Seme border from a large part of the Lagos mainland were in terrible condition and that, combined with terrible driving habits, caused slow-moving traffic and standstills.